SimonArrowhead/vibe-code-protector/README.md

 - After scanning a document with no issues, a confirmation message appears
 - After sanitization, the document is automatically rescanned to verify all issues were fixed
 - Hover over detected issues for detailed information about the security concern
+- Notifications when monitored files are changed or contain security issues

 ## Installation
 1. Open VS Code